urbit/urbit.org-reloaded/content/blog/value-of-address-space-pt3.md

 ## Usage data and composition

 Usage data is an obvious missing piece of the puzzle in this discussion.
-We understand this, and yet we don’t actively capture usage data, for two important reasons: it’s premature, and Urbit is privacy focused by design.
+We understand this, and yet we don’t actively capture usage data, for two important reasons: it’s premature, and Urbit is privacy-focused by design.

 First, it’s too early.
 Urbit’s current users are a fanbase of pioneers who are willing to put up with the challenges of a young network.
 This fanbase grows on its own, but Tlon doesn’t actively encourage that growth yet.
 For the vast majority of potential users, the barriers to entry are still high enough that an invitation would risk losing them permanently.
 You can think of Urbit today as being a developer alpha.